ghiggi/laads_api/README.md

 # laads_api

 Experimental API to retrieve MODIS, VIIRS, OLCI and SLSTR data from LDAAS DAAC NASA archive.

-script_download.py shows how to perfom the download.

 Currently only data from VIIRS and MODIS can be downloaded.

+The tutorial folders contains examples on how to download LAADS products.

 laads_api currently relies on modapsclient to interface the LAADS Web Service Classic API. laads_api is not yet a package, so please change the path in the laads_api/io.py and in the scripts.